cucumber/docs/content/community/faq.md

 # Getting started and help

 ## How do I get started with Cucumber?
-If you'd like to just get started, try the [10-minute tutorial](/guides/10-minute-tutorial).
+To get started from scratch, try the [10-minute tutorial](/guides/10-minute-tutorial).
 {{% block "java" %}}
-If you'd prefer to get started with a working project (or if you are having trouble getting the tutorial to work), you can get started with the [cucumber java-skeleton]().
+If you'd prefer to get started with a working project (or if you are having trouble getting the tutorial to work), you can get started with the [cucumber java-skeleton](https://github.com/cucumber/cucumber-java-skeleton).
 This project is designed to work "out of the box".
 {{% /block %}}

 You can read these docs to learn more about [Gherkin](/gherkin/reference),[Cucumber](/cucumber/api) and [BDD](/bdd/overview).